SpecialDude/LISP-EXERCISE/README.md

 ## Usage

-Download the files in the release folder, and just run the main.py file
+Download the files in the release folder for your platform, and just run the main.py file